San Jose State University: Off-campus facilities

-Art and Metal Foundry (1036 S. 5th Street, San Jose)

-Associated Students Child Development Center (460 S. 8th Street, San Jose)

 SJSU International and Extended Studies facility (384 S. 2nd Street, San Jose).
 This off-campus classroom building houses SJSU's International Gateway Programs, a collection of classes geared toward introducing international students to the English language and American culture.

 University Club (408 S. 8th Street, San Jose), is a 16-room, multi-level dining, special events, and bed-and-breakfast style residence facility for faculty, staff, visiting scholars and graduate students of the university.
 This building is currently occupied by Alpha Omicron Pi sorority in agreement with the university.

 Known simply as North Fourth Street (210 N. 4th Street, San Jose), this four-story facility houses the Global Studies Institute, Governmental and External Affairs, International and Extended Studies, the Mineta Transportation Institute, the Processed Foods Institute, and the SJSU Research Foundation.

 Organization

 As a member institution of the California State University System, San Jose State falls under the jurisdiction of the California State University Board of Trustees and the chancellor of the California State University.

 The chief executive of San José State University is the university president.
-Mary A. Papazian resigned as SJSU president effective December 21, 2021.
-CSU Chancellor Joseph Castro appointed Stephen Perez as interim university president effective January 3, 2022.
-Perez previously served as provost and vice president of academic affairs at California State University, Sacramento.

-In November 2022, the California State University Board of Trustees named Cynthia Teniente-Matson as the new, permanent SJSU president.
-Teniente-Matson officially took over in January 2023.
+On November 2022, the California State University Board of Trustees named Cynthia Teniente-Matson as the new SJSU president.
+Teniente-Matson previously served as the president of Texas A&M University–San Antonio and began her tenure at San Jose State on January 16, 2023.

 The university is organized into nine colleges: